What Documents Do I Need for a Job Interview

 Selectivity Over Volume

 Choose three to five pieces that directly relate to the responsibilities of the role.
-For each item, prepare a short narrative: the business problem, your specific contribution, key outcomes, and metrics where possible.
-When you present these examples during an interview, you’re answering behavioral and competency questions with evidence rather than slogans.
+For each item prepare a short narrative: the business problem, your specific contribution, key outcomes, and metrics if possible.
+When you present these during an interview you’re answering behavioural and competency questions with evidence rather than slogans.

 Formats That Work